Build a Simple Custom API¶

 For information on the configuration of a specific type of API, see these resources:

-Prior to creating a Custom API, you must be a member of a Jitterbit Harmony organization with a subscription to API Manager and you must have the appropriate organization permissions and environment access levels as described in Jitterbit Admin Quick Start Tutorial and Jitterbit Harmony Permissions and Access.
+Before creating a Custom API, you must be a member of a Harmony organization with a subscription to API Manager, and you must have the appropriate organization permissions and environment access levels as described in Harmony Permissions and Access.

-For information on getting started with API Manager, see API Manager Getting Started.
+For information on getting started with API Manager, see API Manager Get Started.

 Building an API with API Manager¶